yeongunghan919/Two-sample-testing-for-intensity-functions-in-TDA/README.md

 ### `Per_Image_testing/`

 Implementation of the persistence image two-sample test (Moon and Lazar, 2023).
-The implementation of the Two-stage two-sample testing method is adapted from the code of Moon and Lazar.
-(2023).
+The implementation of the two-stage two-sample testing method is adapted from the code of Moon and Lazar (2023).
 This directory contains the implementation of the two-stage testing method based on persistence images.

 ### `results/`